lchristmann/waffle-dashboard/docs/4_IMPLEMENTATION.md

 ```

 - small UI/UX improvement with the toggle instead of checkbox for the "MyRecords" filter on the two waffle eatings CRUD pages
+- add a FormatsNumbers trait to format numbers properly in stat overviews
+  - add unit tests for it with [Pest](https://pestphp.com/)
+- integrate the Remote Waffles into the Leaderboard and the Dashboard
+- add extensive instructions on how to manually test that the dashboard statistics are correct

 Some helpful documentation pages: